Rbrown263/Rbrown263/README.md

 ## 👩‍💻 About Me
 - 🎓 **Master’s in Cybersecurity Engineering** (In progress – June 2026)
 - 🎓 **B.S.
 Information Technology – Security Specialization** (Colorado Technical University, 2022)
-- 🔐 **SECAi+ certification** – In progress
+- 🔐 **CompTia Sec+ certification** – In progress
-- 🧪 Currently training in a **Cyber-Range Bootcamp** (SIEM • SOC • Azure Vulnerability Management)
+- 🧪 Currently training in a **Cyber-Range Bootcamp** (SIEM • SOC • Azure Vulnerability Management in Azure Lab)
+- 💻 Currently training on ISC2, Google IT support, and Google Cybersecurity in Coursera
-- 🔍 Passionate about cloud security, digital forensics, process improvement, and security automation
+- 🔍 Passionate about network security, digital forensics, process improvement, and security automation

 ---